Bill Fivaz: Career

-In 1999, Fivaz released Helpful Hints For Enjoying Coin Collecting.
 In 2005, he wrote United States Gold Counterfeit Detection Guide, published by Whitman Publishing, to aid collectors in distinguishing between real and fake gold coins.

 In November 2020, Fivaz's "World's Worst Type Set", featuring coins graded "Poor-1" and "Fair-2", was auctioned by Stack's Bowers Galleries.
+In June 2022, Fivaz was part of a team of five numismatists who re-classified the 1943 over 42 Lincoln cent as an overdate variety, in addition to its previously known doubled die status.

+In addition to his numismatic work, Fivaz was a regional sales manager for Nestle out of its Atlanta offices from 1959-1996.

+Awards and honors

+He was named 2001 "Numismatist of the Year" by the American Numismatic Association, and served as an association governor from 1985 to 1989.
+Fivaz is the recipient of the ANA's highest honor, the Farran Zerbe Memorial Award (1995), is a two-time Medal of Merit honoree (1984 and 1989), and a two-time M. Vernon Sheldon Memorial Audio/Visual Award recipient.
+In 1981 he was named ANA Outstanding Adult Advisor.

 In 2021, Fivaz was named one of Coin World's Most Influential People in Numismatics (1960-2020).
-In June 2022, Fivaz was part of a team of five numismatists who re-classified the 1943 over 42 Lincoln cent as an overdate variety, in addition to its previously known doubled die status.

-The American Numismatic Association named one of their Young Numismatist Literary Awards after Fivaz, where articles submitted by children ages 8–12 can win awards and numismatic books.
+In 2010, the American Numismatic Association named one of their Young Numismatist Literary Awards after Fivaz, where articles submitted by children ages 8–12 can win awards and numismatic books.

-Fivaz was a regional sales manager for Nestle out of its Atlanta offices.

 Personal life

-Fivaz is married to Marilyn, and they have two children, Bill and Diane.
+Fivaz married Marilyn (1933-2025) on July 14, 1956, and they had two children, Bill and Diane.